MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/admin-diagnostics.md

 ms.custom: ""
 ---

-# Diagnostics & Troubleshooting of R Server's Operationalization
+# Diagnostics & Troubleshooting

 **Applies to:  Microsoft R Server 9.x**

-You can assess the state and health of your environment with the set of diagnostic tests found in this Administration Utility.
+You can assess the state and health of your web and compute node environment with the set of diagnostic tests found in this Administration Utility.
 Armed with this information, you can identify unresponsive components, execution problems, and access the log files.

 The set of diagnostic tests include: